7 Dwarves: The Forest Is Not Enough

 7 Dwarves: The Forest Is Not Enough (original German title 7 Zwerge – Der Wald ist nicht genug) is a 2006 German comedy film directed by Sven Unterwaldt.
 It is a sequel to the film 7 Zwerge – Männer allein im Wald.
 The film is based on the fairy tale "Rumpelstiltskin" and characters from "Snow White and the Seven Dwarfs".
+Its title is a pun on "Die Welt ist nicht genug", the German title of the James Bond film The World Is Not Enough.